The information on this page relates to September 2016 entry. For 2017 information, including grade requirements, please check our prospectus.

 Mathematics is a subject that has fascinated humanity for thousands of years from the ancient world to the present day.
 A degree in Mathematics and Physical Geography will allow you to develop the skills to apply this knowledge to understanding the processes which structure the natural world.

 Mathematics has been taught at Aberystwyth since the foundation of the university in 1872, making it the oldest Mathematics department in Wales.
-Despite our heritage we have continued to innovate ensuring that the degree schemes we offer will provide you with the best Mathematics degree you can possibly obtain.
+Building on our heritage we have continued to innovate ensuring that the degree schemes we offer will provide you with the best degree you can possibly obtain.

 100% of our 2014 Maths graduates were in employment or further study 6 months after graduating.
 71% were in professional work or graduate level education, above the UK average for the subject (DLHE 2014).
 This reflects our investment in innovative and strategic, student-focused employability initiatives which encompass all our academic institutes and which we firmly believe are likely to improve our employability ratings still further.